How to answer the tell me about yourself question in interview

 You want the interviewer to relate personally to what you are saying.
 You can do this by including empathy and emotion.

-Now I’m aware that this might sound a bit confusing so here are a few examples that should help you pull it all together.
+Now I’m aware that this might sound a bit confusing so here’s a structure and some examples to help you pull it all together.

 “I am……” [describe the role, or the role you would like to perform]